bytecodealliance/wasmtime/cranelift/README.md

 Cranelift's APIs are not yet stable.

-Cranelift currently supports Rust 1.25.0 and later.
-We intend to always support the latest *stable* Rust.
-And, we currently support the version of Rust in the latest Ubuntu LTS, although whether we will always do so is not yet determined.
-Cranelift requires Python 2.7 or Python 3 to build.
+Cranelift currently requires Rust 1.29 or later, and Python 2.7 or 3 to build.

 Planned uses
 ------------